Frndly TV

-Frndly TV, stylized as FrndlyTV, is an American streaming television service that offers live TV, on demand video and cloud-based DVR for over 40 live television networks.
+Frndly TV, stylized as frndly^{TV}, is an American streaming television service that offers live TV, on demand video and cloud-based DVR for over 50 live television networks.
 Frndly TV has a channel lineup with a focus on family-friendly programming, and includes U.S. networks Hallmark Channel, The Weather Channel, A&E, History, Lifetime, MeTV, Story Television, MeTV+, MeTV Toons, Up TV and Aspire.